Nick Maton Player Props: Tigers vs. Guardians

 Nick Maton At The Plate

-- Maton leads Detroit with eight hits and an OBP of .313 this season.

-- Maton is batting .316 with three homers during his last games and is riding a five-game hitting streak.
+- Maton has two doubles, three home runs and eight walks while batting .163.

-- Maton has picked up a hit in seven games this season (53.8%), including one multi-hit game.
+- Maton has had a base hit in seven of 15 games this season, and multiple hits once.

-- He has scored in five games this year (38.5%), but has had no multi-run games.
+- He has scored in six of 15 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.